 The PARACHUTE® Procedure

-The Parachute® implant is a percutaneous ventricular restoration therapy (PVRT).
-After a heart attack, many heart failure patients experience enlargement of their left ventricle causing a decrease in cardiac output resulting in heart failure symptoms such as shortness of breath.
-The Parachute® implant partitions the damaged muscle, isolating the non-functional muscle segment from the functional segment, which decreases the overall volume and restores a more normal geometry and function in the left ventricle.
+The Parachute implant is a structural heart medical device.
+After a heart attack, many left sided heart failure patients experience enlargement of their left ventricle causing a decrease in cardiac output resulting in heart failure symptoms such as shortness of breath.
+The Parachute implant is designed to partition the damaged muscle, isolating the non-functional muscle segment from the functional segment, which decreases the overall volume and restores a more normal geometry and function in the left ventricle.

 The procedure, which takes approximately 75 minutes, is performed in a catheterization laboratory setting and patients are under conscious sedation.
 Prior to implantation, the site performs an echocardiogram and cardiac CT to understand which size of the Parachute is needed.